Bangil

-Bangil or called "Bangel" is the name of a district and of a Capital city in the Pasuruan Regency, East Java, Indonesia.
-This city is the first metropolitan area in Pasuruan Regency.
+Bangil (Javanese: Bangel, Arabic: بانغيل) is the name of a district and administrative centre of Pasuruan Regency, in the East Java province of Indonesia.
+Located 30 km from Surabaya, it lies on the southwest coast of the Madura Strait.
 The district is divided into fifteen villages.

-Currently it is known as Bangkodir (Bangil Kota Bordir) or Bangil, the embroidery city; which was declared on September 11, 2005 by the Regency of Pasuruan when the district won the MURI record for the longest embroidered fabric.
+On September 11, 2005, the Regency of Pasuruan declared the name Bangkodir (Bangil Kota Bordir) – 'Bangil, the embroidery city' – when the district won the MURI record for the longest embroidered fabric.
 The embroidered fabric was displayed during the Fashion Show (Fashion on the Street) with its length as long as 1 km.

-The Town of Bangil, which is also known as the City of SYIAH, lies between the access road from Surabaya to Banyuwangi and Bali, having alternative short routes connecting it to Pandaan, Sukorejo and Malang.
-In 2010 the Pasuruan Regency decided to make Town of Bangil into the administrative capital of the Regency.
+The town of Bangil, lies between the access road from Surabaya to Banyuwangi and Bali, having alternative short routes connecting it to Pandaan, Sukorejo, and Malang.
+In 2010 the Pasuruan Regency decided to make the town of Bangil the administrative capital of the Regency.